 This morning I went by le pont Mirabeau.
 The prestige of Guillaume runs a little like this current of water (he remains in it), but I remember having met you one day on that bridge, which is thus justified in claiming a new historical youth.

-[The line is] “We smoke these cheerful terrorists,” isn’t it?
+[The line is] “We were these cheerful terrorists,” isn’t it?
 By chance, yesterday I read in a [text by Blaise] Cendrars the PROSE OF THE TRANS-SIBERIAN and it is still very beautiful – but in a Bichetouse manner.

 The other day a lettrist expedition prevented the projection of an “illettrist” pseudo-film [entitled] THE SADISTIC SKELETON (by a so-called Rene-Guy Babord) at the “Friends of the Cinema” cine-club.
 The row was very droll.
 We took the director hostage and, under threats, forced him to send away the cops that he’d sought out.